datacommonsorg/data/scripts/eurostat/regional_statistics_by_nuts/fertility_rate_mother_age/README.md

 3. geo: NUTS3 codes for regions of Europe

 The cleaned csv is broken up into the following major families of variables:
-1. Date: Subset of years from 2000 to 2019 with values in the original dataset
+1. Date: Years from 2013 to 2018 with values in the original dataset.
 2. GeoID: NUTS3 codes
 3. MeanMothersAge_BirthEvent: float values
 4. MedianMothersAge_BirthEvent: float values